codexpress-myanmar-hku/urban-farming-device-old/README.md

 Sending data to thingspeak through esp8266 available.
 Please set up the one for codexpress fast.

-All sensors excluding DHT11 available.
-DHT11 not working correctly.
-Will debug in a few days.
+All sensors available.
+DHT11 come alive.

+Available data: Soil mosture/temperature.
+Air humidity/temperature.

 Need hardware guys to improve the wiring.

 Will improve for better performance in the coming week.

-The water pump is proved working when voltage is sufficient(when all batteries filled in).
-Further testing is required.